sevensolutions/nomad-iis/website/docs/tips-and-tricks/working-with-certificates.md

 # Working with Certificates

 *Nomad IIS* supports the use of TLS Certificates for HTTPS.
-Currently, you have 3 options:
+Currently, you have the following options:

 ## Options